Saylrman64/progressive_projects_list/README.md

 1. Download [latest release](https://github.com/ergoserv/redmine-progressive-projects-list/releases/latest) of the plugin.
 2. Extract plugin's archive to `<redmine_path>/plugins`.
-3. Check or rename plugin's directory to `<redmine_path>/plugins/progressive_projects_list` directory.
-4. Restart Redmine.
+3. Restart Redmine.
-5. Enjoy!
+4. Enjoy!

 You should now be able to see the plugin list in _Administration -> Plugins_ and configure it.